Jack Bowes

 The play, a not-easy-to-define gay crime/political thriller/drama/dark comedy, examines what happens when the persecuted take up arms in what was previously a political war of words mired in oppression and bigotry.

-The production team is: playwright Topher Payne, director Jack Bowes, production management Justin Broom and Chad Wise, stage manager Haley Welch, scenic and props designer Nora Brooks-Slauter, lighting designer Chelsea Streb, projections and sound designer Connor Blackwood, costume designer Savana Nix, fight and intimacy choreographer Claire Yearman and marketing Maria Burnham with casting help from Holly Robison.
+The production team is: playwright Topher Payne, director Jack Bowes, production management Justin Broom and Chad Wise, stage manager Haley Welch, scenic and props designer Nora Brooks-Slauter, lighting designer Chelsea Strebe, projections and sound designer Connor Blackwood, costume designer Savana Nix, fight and intimacy choreographer Claire Yearman and marketing Maria Burnham with casting help from Holly Robison.

 Read their bios here.